Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 4.1

-Memory Bandwidth: Bandwidth is the max amount of information (counted in megabytes per second) that can be transported across the external memory interface in a second.
-It is calculated by multiplying the card's bus width by its memory clock speed.
-If the card has DDR type memory, it should be multiplied by 2 again.
+Memory Bandwidth: Bandwidth is the maximum amount of data (in units of megabytes per second) that can be transported across the external memory interface within a second.
+The number is calculated by multiplying the interface width by its memory clock speed.
+In the case of DDR RAM, the result should be multiplied by 2 again.
 If it uses DDR5, multiply by ANOTHER 2x.
 The higher the bandwidth is, the better the card will be in general.
-It especially helps with AA, High Dynamic Range and high resolutions.
+It especially helps with anti-aliasing, High Dynamic Range and high resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are processed per second.
-This number is calculated by multiplying the total amount of texture units by the core clock speed of the chip.
-The higher the texel rate, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed in a second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that are processed per second.
+This is calculated by multiplying the total number of texture units of the card by the core speed of the chip.
+The better this number, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied in one second.

-Pixel Rate: Pixel rate is the most pixels the graphics card can possibly write to its local memory in a second - measured in millions of pixels per second.
-The number is calculated by multiplying the amount of ROPs by the clock speed of the card.
-ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel output rate also depends on quite a few other factors, most notably the memory bandwidth - the lower the memory bandwidth is, the lower the potential to reach the max fill rate.
+Pixel Rate: Pixel rate is the most pixels the graphics card can possibly write to the local memory in a second - measured in millions of pixels per second.
+Pixel rate is worked out by multiplying the amount of Raster Operations Pipelines by the clock speed of the card.
+ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel fill rate also depends on lots of other factors, most notably the memory bandwidth - the lower the memory bandwidth is, the lower the potential to get to the max fill rate.

 Display Prices